xumzheng/microsoft-graph-docs/api-reference/beta/api/analyzedmessageremediation-post-analyzedmessageremediations.md

 |Authorization|Bearer {token}.
 Required.|
 |Content-Type|application/json.
 Required.|

-## AnalyzedMessageValue
-It is a json which consists of value key and the value of this key is a list of jsons consisting of keys of mails on which action needs to be performed.

 ## Request body
 In the request body, supply a JSON representation of the RemediationRequest object.